jspenger/paciofspython/FINALREPORT.md

 This starts a MultiChain cluster and a PacioFSPython server cluster.
 The deployment includes a benchmark deployment.

-### Pitfalls:
+### 3.4 Pitfalls:
 - Root access is necessary for FUSE.
 That is why the `--privileged` flag is necessary for running Docker containers.
 This is a potential security issue for the client.
 - MultiChain.
 Bootstrapping a MultiChain cluster requires two steps.
 First, a seed node has to create a new MultiChain blockchain together with a new genesis block.
 After that, other MultiChain nodes can connect to this new Blockchain either via the seed node, or via other nodes that have connected.
 (An instance of the Bitcoin blockchain would not require this two-step process, as the genesis block can be decided before launching the blockchain.)
-- Implementation can cause orphan process running FUSE and multichaind (MultiChain daemon).
-The implementation does not shut down gracefully.
+- Implementation can cause orphan processes running FUSE and multichaind (MultiChain daemon).
+The implementation does not currently shut down gracefully.
 - Software is not stable under large workloads, and should not be used in real-world systems.
 - Integration tests do not fully cover the requirements specification as required by GoBD (Grund­sät­ze zur ord­nungs­mä­ßi­gen Füh­rung und Auf­be­wah­rung von Bü­chern, Auf­zeich­nun­gen und Un­ter­la­gen in elek­tro­ni­scher Form so­wie zum Da­ten­zu­griff).

-### Outstanding Tasks
+### 3.5 Outstanding Tasks
 - Complete merger with https://github.com/jonasspenger/tamperproofbroadcast.
 - Implement support for version history (the entire file-history is accessible).
 - Make software fault-tolerant, scalable, and high-performance.